doubleedesign/simple-document-portal/README.md

 # Simple Document Portal

-A WordPress plugin to provide access to documents to logged-in users, with a simple interface for uploading and managing them.
+A WordPress plugin to provide access to documents to logged-in users, with a simple interface for uploading and managing them powered by Advanced Custom Fields (ACF) Pro.

 ## Features